 On June 15, 2023, the Fire Department entered into an agreement with South Thibodaux Fire Company, Inc. (South), one of the eight volunteer fire companies that are supervised by the Fire Department.
 The agreement states that the Fire Department will allow South to occupy a fire station, owned by the Fire Department and located on Lafaye Avenue, in exchange for providing fire protection services to the City of Thibodaux.
-In accordance with the agreement, the then existing station has been demolished and construction of the new fire station will begin in the upcoming year.
+In accordance with the agreement, the then existing station has been demolished and the new fire station is under construction.

-South's consideration for this agreement is \$30,238 cash and the transfer of ownership of the land and then existing building located at 102 Lafaye Avenue, valued at \$200,000.
-This \$230,238 has been recognized as income in the current Statement of Activities.
+South's consideration for this agreement was \$30,238 cash and the transfer of ownership of the land and then existing building located at 102 Lafaye Avenue, valued at \$200,000.
 The consideration was mutually agreed upon based on the total cost of construction of the new fire station.